 Step 3: create user profiles.
 Go to Settings (Apps – Settings – Profiles & Family Library) and customize each user profile.

 Step 4: set up parental controls.
 Go to Settings (Apps – Settings – Parental Controls) where you can toggle off Silk web browsing, control the camera, set a parental controls password, control app purchases, etc.

-Step 5: (if you keep Silk active) download a web filter.
-In the Amazon Appstore, there aren’t many filters to choose from, but MOBICIP does work with Kindle Fire.
+Step 5: (only necessary if you keep the Silk browser active) download a web filter.
+In the Amazon Appstore, there aren’t many filters to choose from, but Mobicip does work with Kindle Fire.
 You won’t find it in the Amazon App Store, but you can follow these instructions for what to do (it’s called “side loading” when you use it on a Kindle).
 Covenant Eyes is also one of our fav’s, and it works on the Kindle Fire with its Android solution.

 (May 21, 2018 Update) We’ve recently been made aware of a hidden doorway to the internet that cannot be turned off.
 The Alexa App is “forced” on Kindle Fire.
 And, although you can block the app in the Settings, it doesn’t prevent you from searching for apps within Alexa, and getting into the Developer Terms within Alexa Apps.
 Once in there, a savvy kid can scroll down and find doorways to Twitter and more.
 It was through these doorways that we were able to access a hidden, unfiltered search through Yahoo and Bing.
 This is upsetting.
 It’s an obscure doorway, and many kids won’t find it, but the only reason I know about it is because of a family who contacted me to tell me their son was watching porn through this doorway.
 There’s nothing you can do to turn this off (that we’re aware of).